 Phil Lewis and a few others worked out how to work around these problems and now have tools which essentially simulate an iPhone as far as the BBC web servers are concerned.

 get_iplayer does the recording, indexing and searching of the iPlayer TV/Radio programmes and podcasts available.
 It can even stream the iPlayer TV programmes while recording them to mplayer, vlc or xine, etc.

+There is also a mailing list, archived here so you can see if your question has already been answered before you post it.
 When using this (or any) mailing list, please observe standard rules of 'Netiquette' — no HTML, no top-posting, no excessive quotations, etc.

 If you submit patches for get_iplayer, please do try to make sure they apply cleanly to the current git tree, and that they're not mangled by your email software.
 Sending the patch to yourself first, then checking that you can save it to a file and apply it, is a useful technique.